5 worship trends for the unattached

 It may take awhile, but with present technology, you may someday broadcast your service to multiple sites or campuses.
 Worshippers may watch from a big screen, from home, on smart phones or tablets or via podcast.
 The possibilities are endless.

 How does attendance affect current worship trends?
-The Barna Group released survey results suggesting five types of churchgoers:
+In 2008 the Barna Group identified five types of churchgoers:

 - Unattached – people who don’t attend.